Director, Warrior Cross Cultural Center

 Director, Campus Recreation

-Victor Lucatero, a graduate of California State University Stanislaus, has been appointed Interim Director of Campus Recreation.
-Victor had not originally planned on pursuing a career in recreation, however, after working as a student assistant for the Student Recreation Complex his life changed.
+Victor Lucatero, a graduate of California State University, Stanislaus, has been appointed as Director of Campus Recreation.
+Victor had not originally planned on pursuing a career in recreation, however, after working as a student assistant for the Student Recreation Complex, his life changed.